aeomath/AE_sizing_tool/README.md

 ```bash
 python Main.py < My_Mission_Profile.json >
 ```
-## Output
+## Output ##

-After Running the tool , mains results will be printed in a console graphs will be generated
+After Running the tool , mains results will be printed in a console and graphs will be generated
 * The first graph shows the constraints analysis plot.
 * The second graph shows the Weight_Breakdown and the weight decomposition.
 * The third graph shows some aerodynamics and propulsion characteristics.
 A dropdown menu is available to select the parameter to display.